 I love telling stories, whether they're stories from my own life, fictional stories written for own my children, or poems for young readers.
 My hope, in every written endeavor, is to encourage readers to look up toward the Author of this story, the one we're living in.

-I have served as copy editor and contributor to Deeply Rooted Magazine, and as poetry contributor and book reviewer for the children's magazine, Wildflowers.
-My work has appeared on The Rabbit Room, Story Warren, Risen Motherhood, and Tirzah Magazine, as well as on my blog, Little Book, Big Story.
+I am a regular contributor to Story Warren; I have also served as copy editor and contributor to Deeply Rooted Magazine, as well as resident poet and book reviewer for the children's magazine, Wildflowers.
+My work has appeared on The Rabbit Room, Risen Motherhood, and Tirzah Magazine, as well as on my blog, Little Book, Big Story.
 You can read a few samples of my work below.